-Nothing Can Slow You Down By Fiona Liu David Miller is a resilient young man with polio who finds no reason for anyone to give up.
-When he was just a toddler living in Russia, David Miller's orphanage kept conveniently losing paperwork to "He was on crutches and, but he...still wanted to help" him out of the move infant unit.
+Nothing Can Slow You Down

+When he was just a toddler living in Russia, David Miller's orphanage kept conveniently losing the paperwork to move him out of the infant unit.
 He was a child filled with such joy and such vibrance that the orphanage did not want to let go of him.
-Miller was diagnosed with a paralyzing disability between the ages of 1 and 2, and in Russia, disabled children often did not receive the adequate care.
+Miller was diagnosed with a paralyzing disability between the ages of 1 and 2, and in Russia, disabled children often did not receive adequate care.
 However, he received education and care from the people who ran the orphanage.

 After a first adoption fell through, one American family with seven other children came to his aid.
 He meshed so well in this large family, who sought to adopt children who were "less adoptable" (M. Miller).
 They met and adopted him when he was six years old.
-"We had taken him to the apartment we were staying in and...David...jumped right in and was...helping...our host to set the table and do other things...He was on crutches and, but he...still wanted to help" (M. Miller).
+"We had taken him to the apartment we were staying in and...David...jumped right in and was...helping...our host to set the table and do other things...He was on crutches and, but he...still wanted to help"(M. Miller).
 This is despite a disability, which he does not let define him.

 The disability that David Miller has lived with for nearly his entire life is poliomyelitis.
 The CDC defines poliomyelitis (also known as polio) as a "disabling and life-threatening disease caused by the poliovirus" ("What is Polio").
-Only about 0.5% of those affected by polio experience paralysis("What is Polio").
+Only about 0.5% of those affected by polio experience paralysis ("What is Polio").
 Miller is one of those cases, wearing a leg brace on his paralyzed right leg.